Source: yourlocalsecurity.com via Rachel on Pinterest

 I’m not great at shopping sales at the grocery store but I am good about limiting food waste.

-I’ve been turning the heat on this winter instead of putting on a few extra sweaters (it’s been cold) but I live in a small home that is relatively inexpensive to heat.
+I’ve been turning the heat on this winter instead of putting on an extra sweater (it’s been cold) but I live in a small home that is relatively inexpensive to heat.

 Instead of catching the 5:15am bus to the airport, I’ll let myself get an extra 30 minutes of sleep and get a cab.
 But I don’t have a car so my transportation costs are very low.

-My other nod to being frugal: I’m always open to new ideas on how to save a buck while living well.
+My other nod to being frugal: I’m always open to new ideas on how to save a buck and keeping an eye on my money management situation, while living well.

 Here are some awesome women that can give you ideas for how to live well on fewer dollars.